sdickscheid/react-redux-camera-shopping-cart/README.md

 ### User Stories:

-1. When the user clicks "Add to Cart", the cart manages the item inserted.
-Subsequent adds increase the quantity of the item.
+1. When the user clicks "Add to Cart", the item is added to the cart.
-1. User can remove an item from the cart by clicking on a button (it will remove the entire quantity of that item).
+1. The user can remove an item from the cart by clicking on a button.
 1. The subtotal, tax (use 8.6%), and total are calculated in place.
+1. The `CHECKOUT` button will have no functionality at this time.

 <hr />